Lynette Woodard Park

 History and Namesake

-Woodard, born in Wichita in 1959, was a member of the U.S. women's basketball team that won gold at the 1984 Los Angeles Olympic Games and became the first female member of the Harlem Globetrotters.
+Woodard, a Wichita native born in 1959, isn't just any basketball player.
+She helped the U.S. women's team snag gold at the 1984 Los Angeles Olympic Games and broke barriers as the first woman to join the legendary Harlem Globetrotters.
+Talk about shattering glass ceilings!

 Facilities and Amenities

-The park is situated adjacent to the Atwater Neighborhood Resource Center, providing both indoor and outdoor athletic facilities for community use.
+The park sits right next to the Atwater Neighborhood Resource Center, creating a nice one-stop spot for both indoor and outdoor recreation.

 Community Significance